inSileco/inSileco.github.io/content/post/makrdownEverywhere/index.markdown

 ## A specification

-Markdown would doubtlessly benefit from being clearly defined, *i.e.* having a minimal set of tags (say the one of the original Markdown) and a accurate description of what a Markdown converter must do (it harder that it sounds, think about how to deal with line breaks, nested tags, interference with html tags...).
-This could be a core Markdown on the top of which extensions are built, and that would be the different flavors, that would be great!
-Fortunately, a couple of highly capable people have decided to tackle this challenge and have created [CommonMark](http://commonmark.org/).
-The website provides:
+Markdown would doubtlessly benefit from being clearly defined, *i.e.* having a minimal set of tags (say the one of the original Markdown) and an accurate description of what a Markdown-to-HTML converter must do (it harder that it sounds, think about how to deal with line breaks, nested tags, interference with html tags...).
+This could be a core Markdown on the top of which extensions (flavors) are built, that would be great!
+Fortunately, a couple of highly capable people have decided to tackle this challenge and have created [CommonMark](http://commonmark.org/) and provide:

 1. a specification for Markdown, version 0.28 currently: http://spec.commonmark.org/

-2. links to implementations in various programming languages: https://github.com/commonmark/CommonMark/wiki/List-of-CommonMark-Implementations
+2. useful links to implementations in various programming languages: https://github.com/commonmark/CommonMark/wiki/List-of-CommonMark-Implementations

 3. a great tutorial: ["LEARN MARKDOWN IN 60 SECONDS"](http://commonmark.org/help/).

 I really hope this will soon represent a standard.
 This would be very useful to switch from one converter to another without worrying about its behavior.
-You might think this is only for advanced users but it is not.
-If you use Markdown in different websites, you regularly switch from one converter to another! and you probably do so because...
+You might think this is only for advanced users, well it is not!
+If you use Markdown in different websites, or web application, you very likely switch from one converter to another on a regular basis!
+And you probably do so because...
 Markdown is everywhere!